nahuef/statsViewer/README.md

 ### How to find your `stats` folder
-(To complete the second step and option of "How to use")
+(To complete the second step and second option of "How to use")
 1. Open your Steam application and go to Library -> Collections, find `Kovaak 2.0` in the list, right-click -> Manage -> Browse local files.
     <p align="center">
         <img alt="Screenshot" src="docs/browseLocalFiles.png">